ragul-0072/ragul-0072/README.md

 </div>

 <div align="center">
-<i>I build systems that connect the web, the cloud, and the physical world — one clean commit at a time.</i>
+<i>I build systems that connect the web and the physical world — one clean commit at a time.</i>
 </div>

 <br/>

 ## About

-I'm a Computer Science undergraduate at **Rajalakshmi Institute of Technology** (2024–2028, CGPA 8.85), building across the full stack — from responsive React interfaces to Python/Flask APIs, IoT-integrated systems, and cross-platform Flutter apps.
+I'm a Computer Science undergraduate at **Rajalakshmi Institute of Technology** (2024–2028), building across the full stack — from responsive React interfaces to Python/Flask APIs, IoT-integrated systems, and cross-platform Flutter apps.
 I care about writing software that's not just functional, but genuinely well-engineered.

 Outside of code, I served as my **school's Pupil Leader**, leading a student body of over 1,000 and coordinating events and discipline — an early lesson in ownership and accountability that carries into how I build software today.